Luke 13:18-21

 The kingdom of God refers to a universal dominion.
 A dominion that is expansive.
 A dominion that is not limited.
 Universal dominion is supported by an unlimited bounty of God’s generosity, his abundant goodness.
 Look at verse 29, God said, “Behold, I have given you every plant yielding seed that’s on the face of all the earth, every tree with seed in its fruit.
 You shall have them for food.”
 Whole lot of flour, right?
 That is an abundant self-perpetuating food resource, right there.

-Can you imagine all the, in a pre-fall world, all the pleasing aromas that would come out of moms baking.
+Can you imagine all the, in a pre-fall world, all the pleasing aromas that would come out of mom’s baking?
 All the delicious tastes.
 All the fruit pies.
 Accomplished all the work that God intended to do, having taught and equipped Adam to join in the work.
 Having given Adam the honor of representing him by bearing his image and then exercising dominion over all that he made, making Adam a regent of God on earth.

-God sent him into his work, entering, to, into his very first full day.
+God sent him into his work, entering, into his very first full day.
 Which was a day of rest.
 Look at Genesis 2:1 to 3, “Thus the heavens and the earth were finished, all the hosts of them.
 On the seventh day God finished his work that he had done.
 He rested on the seventh day from all his work that he’d done.
 So God blessed the seventh day God made it holy, because on the, on it God rested from all his work that he had done in creation.”

 You know what’s missing from that text by intention.
 You go day one, two, three, four, five, and six, and what does it say?
 There was evening and there was morning the first day, the second day, the third day, fourth day, fifth, sixth.
 Where is the boundary placed on the seventh day?
 It’s not there, is it?
 God intended Adam to enter into his work, in a day of rest.
 He intended his work to be a work of rest.

-All of the exercise of dominion, subduing the earth, and all the rest, is rest.
+All of the exercise of dominion, subduing the earth, and all the rest, it’s rest.
 But the first man, Adam, by sinning he forfeited the ability, the opportunity, to fulfill that creation mandate.
 By sinning he would no longer be able to exercise dominion in the sphere or in the condition of a Sabbath rest.
 And now, turn ahead to Genesis Chapter 3, in verse 17.
 Genesis 3:17 to 20.
 This is the reality that we know.
 This is what we were born into.

 This is how we live after the fall, in our fallen condition.
 We live under a curse to Adam.
 He said, verse 17 chapter three, “because you’ve listened to the voice of your wife and have eaten of the tree of which I commanded you, ‘You shall not eat of it,’ cursed is the ground because of you; in pain you shall eat of it all the days of your life; thorns and thistles it shall bring forth for you; and you shall eat the plants of the field.
 By the sweat of your face, you shall eat bread, till you return to the ground, for out of it you were taken, but you are dust, and dust you shall return.”
 That’s how we live.
 That’s what we experience.